JuSenpai/Bull.JS/README.md

     port: 3001

     templating:
-        engine: twig 		# also works with jade, from what i've tested
+        # also works with jade (minimally as we encourage the usage of twig), from what i've tested
+        engine: twig
         views:
-            root: src/template		# my personal choice; customize as you wish
+            # my personal choice; customize as you wish
+            root: src/template
         globals:
+            # global template variables
-            hello: world	# globals sent to the templates
+            hello: world

     includes:
+        routing:
-        routing: # if nothing is specified here, it looks for config/routing.yml file
+            # if nothing is specified here, it looks for config/routing.yml file
+            # prefix is optional
-            - { path: config/routing.yml, prefix: /hello }	# prefix is optional
+            - { path: config/routing.yml, prefix: /hello }
 ```

 ### Routing